The 20 Best Potter Syndrome Doctors in Japan

 Kumamoto, JP

-Yuya Kinoshita practices in Kumamoto, Japan.
+Yuya Kinoshita practices practicing medicine in Kumamoto, Japan.
 Mr. Kinoshita is rated as an Advanced expert by MediFind in the treatment of Potter Syndrome.
-His top areas of expertise are Potter Syndrome, Hemimegalencephaly, Increased Head Circumference, and MELAS Syndrome.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Potter Syndrome, Hemimegalencephaly, Increased Head Circumference, and MELAS Syndrome.

 Advanced in Potter Syndrome